 During college I was also fortunate to perform with the Menomonee Falls Community Players in a production of 1940s Radio Hour (Connie Miller), and was chosen as an acting intern for the Milwaukee Chamber Theatre‘s Shaw Festival in 1995.

 Marquette is where I learned just how many little pieces have to fit together to make a successful production happen.
 I worked as a student apprentice in the Scene Shop, where I built, painted, and set up lighting for 5 or more shows a year, and also spent time working in the Box Office, learning the business end of putting on a season.
 When I was not performing, I was backstage on the running crew, assisting actors with wardrobe, or running the light board.

 Theatre is still a family affair, as my husband is also a Marquette Theatre grad and our two children both enjoy participating on and off stage as well.
 All four of us appeared in The Sound of Music – me as the Mother Abbess, my husband as Uncle Max, our daughter as Marta and our son as one of festival musicians.
 Our son has been a Stage Crew Apprentice at the Santa Fe Opera (2016 and 2017), as he works through the Design for Performance program at the University of New Mexico.
 I also volunteer there each summer in the Costume Shop.

-Currently I work extensively on and offstage with both the Los Alamos Little Theatre and the Los Alamos Light Opera.
+I have worked extensively on and offstage with both the Los Alamos Little Theatre and the Los Alamos Light Opera.
 I directed the LALO production of The Mystery of Edwin Drood in October 2013, and served as the producer for LALT’s production of Stones in His Pockets in May 2013.
 In March, 2016, I directed the New Mexico premiere of Lions in Illyria, a children’s adaptation of Shakespeare’s Twelfth Night by Robert Kauzlaric, for LALT.